ShingShanger/csf432-fall2020/labs/lab04/README.md

 **Step 4.1** Create a new GNS3 Lab4-NAT project.

 > :warning: Place your NAT node on your local host instead of your GNS3 VM.
-Depending on your security settings, you host machine could block GNS3 Network connectivity.<br>
+Depending on your security settings, you host machine could block GNS3 network connectivity if placed on the GNS3 VM. <br>

 **Step 4.2** Drag and drop your network devices to recreate the topology below. <br>